15+ B2B Cold Email Templates That Actually Get Replies [2026]

 [Your name]

-Why it works: This template does not ask for a meeting.
-It asks for permission to send more information.
-That is a much smaller commitment.
-More importantly, it positions the prospect as an internal champion by giving them a reason and a resource to bring to their leadership.
-The phrase "could be useful context if this is something your team is evaluating" plants the seed of internal advocacy without being pushy.
+Why it works: It does not ask for a meeting — it asks for permission to send more information.
+Much smaller commitment, and it positions the prospect as an internal champion by giving them a resource to bring to their leadership.

 Pro tips:

-• The "quick overview" you mention should actually exist.
-Have a one-page brief or a short Loom video ready to send.
+- The "quick overview" you mention should actually exist.
+Have a one-page brief or short Loom video ready.

-• Research this person's role carefully.
-They should be senior enough to influence decisions but not so senior that they do not deal with the tactical problem you solve.
+- Research the role carefully — senior enough to influence decisions, not so senior they do not deal with the tactical problem.

-• This template pairs well with LinkedIn engagement.
-Comment on their posts, engage with their content, then send this email.
-The combination of channels builds familiarity.
+- Pairs well with LinkedIn engagement.
+Comment on their posts, then send this email.

 Break-Up Email Templates

 Break-up emails are the final email in a sequence.
-Done right, they often get the highest reply rate of any email in the sequence because they create urgency through implied loss.
-The prospect realises this is their last chance to engage without having to initiate contact themselves.
+Done right, they often get the highest reply rate of any email because they create urgency through implied loss — this is the prospect's last chance to engage without initiating themselves.

 Template 13: The Honest Break-Up